 30 mins before the end of the cooking time, pour the wine over the lamb.
 Once cooked, remove the lamb to a carving board, cover with foil and rest for at least 10 minutes.

 Meanwhile, make a quick jus by heating the roasting tray over the hob, and deglazing with a little more wine.
 Whisk the residue from the bottom of the pan into the wine and melt the redcurrant jelly into it.
+Whisk in some butter to gloss it if liked.
 Strain into a jug.

 Carve the lamb, and pour the jus over.